Waldorf Kindergarten Kleinmachnow

 Blick von Westen: Rückseite des Kindergartens mit extensiv begrüntem Dach © 2012 Andrea Elsper LA.BAR Landschaftsarchitekten bdla

-The new Waldorf kindergarten is part of the overall complex of the Waldorf campus on the Seeberg due to its structural and landscape form: The angular, extensively landscaped building nestles around the large oak tree and forms a courtyard oriented towards the fruit tree meadow and the school.
-The generous terrace acts like a landscape stage and is as a play object extended outdoor space of the kindergarten.
+The new Waldorf kindergarten is part of the overall Waldorf campus on the Seeberg due to its structural and landscape-related form: the angular, extensively landscaped building nestles around the large oak tree and forms a courtyard that faces the orchard and the school.
+The spacious terrace looks like a landscape stage and is an extended outdoor space for the kindergarten as a play area.

-The garden consists of the three parallel layers: the terrace, the play meadow and the play band, as well as a near-natural forest playground as a southern conclusion to the forest.
+The garden consists of three parallel layers: the terrace, the play meadow and the play strip, as well as a near-natural forest playground as the southern end to the forest.

-The forecourt with the main entrance forms with the service yard, bicycle and car parking spaces, integrated into existing and newly planted vegetation structures, a functional as well as creatively appealing entrance to the new kindergarten.
+The forecourt with the main entrance, the service yard, bicycle and car parking spaces, integrated into existing and newly planted vegetation structures, form a functionally and creatively appealing entrance to the new kindergarten.

-The three building complexes Hakeburg, International School and Waldorf School are like self-sufficient islands in the large landscape space of the Seeberg.
-They each have an independent structural identity.
-The new Waldorf Kindergarten is part of the overall Waldorf School complex through its structural form: the angular building nestles around the large oak tree and forms a courtyard facing the fruit tree meadow and the school.
+The three building complexes Hakeburg, International School and Waldorf School are like self-sufficient islands in the large landscape of the Seeberg.
+They each have their own architectural identity.
+The new Waldorf kindergarten is part of the overall Waldorf school complex due to its structural form: the angular building nestles around the large oak tree and forms a courtyard that faces the orchard and the school.

-Like an orangery, the building opens onto this garden and the beautiful landscape space.
+Like an orangery, the house opens onto this garden and the beautiful landscape.
 The large canopy protects the wooden structure and creates a loggia.
-The generous terrace from Robinienhölzern works like a landscape stage with views to the Campus and is as play object extended external area of the kindergarten.
+The spacious terrace made of robinia wood acts like a landscape stage with views of the campus and is an extended outdoor space for the kindergarten as a play area.

-The garden consists in the connection to the terrace of a generous meadow inviting to the play, in which the nature-protected oak is merged and a play volume that goes through from north to south: From the toddler play area in the north to swing areas to a multifunctional space with a playhouse and a plum tree in the transition area to the Waldorf School.
-Further to the south, there is a mud playground, which merges with the natural area at the forest via a planted play hill.
+Adjacent to the terrace, the garden consists of a spacious meadow that invites children to play, in which the protected oak tree is integrated and a play band that runs from north to south: From the toddler play area in the north via swing areas to a multifunctional space with a playhouse and a plum tree in the transition area to the Waldorf school.
+Further south, there is a mud playground that merges into the natural area by the forest via a planted play hill.

-In contrast to the open façade to the landscape area, a protective back is created to the parking lot of the International School and to the planned traffic structure of the road at the Hochwald.
-The natural wooden facade with the extensively greened roof becomes an integral part of the natural landscape.
+In contrast to the open façade facing the landscape, a protective backdrop is created towards the parking lot of the international school and the planned traffic structure on the Hochwald road.
+The natural timber façade with the extensively greened roof becomes an integral part of the natural landscape.

-The obtusely angled structure opens the view from the existing forest path into the street space.
-The angled structure has allowed many of the existing trees to be retained.
-This creates a green buffer between the nursery and the new busy road.
+The bluntly angled structure opens up the view from the existing forest path into the street space.
+The angled structure allows many of the existing trees to be preserved.
+This creates a green buffer between the kindergarten and the new busy road.

-The entrance to the nursery turns away from the road and is oriented towards the wedge-shaped green space between the fruit tree meadow and the new road.
-The forecourt with main entrance is associated with a service yard with bicycle parking and a garbage area integrated by a wooden-steel pergola, as well as "forest-like" parking spaces.
-The brick wall of the Waldorf Campus was renovated in the area of the kindergarten and supplemented with a gate system with wooden cladding made of untreated and rough-sawn Douglas fir slats, which is based on the facade design of the building.
+The entrance to the kindergarten faces away from the road and is oriented towards the wedge-shaped green space between the orchard and the new road.
+The forecourt with the main entrance is connected to a service yard with bicycle parking spaces and a garbage area integrated by a wooden and steel pergola as well as "forest-like" parking spaces.
+The brick wall of the Waldorf Campus was renovated in the area of the kindergarten and supplemented with a gate system based on the façade design of the building with wooden cladding made of untreated and rough-sawn Douglas fir slats.

 Read more +